Best things to do in spring with kids

 Whether you're looking to unload gently-used items to save space in your apartment or if you’re looking to fill your kids' closet with goodies, these kids’ consignment and thrift stores in NYC require a visit.
 Be sure to rock your new look (or have fun with your new pocket money) while you're checking out the cool events in our NYC events calendar.

 Yeah, yeah, we know—too many sweets will rot your teeth.
 But once in a while, a treat is in order, and these New York candy shops deliver.
 From throwback classics to new favorites from around the world, these candy stores for NYC kids are enough to send your kiddos on a sugar high.
-We can think of at least 21 reasons NYC kids are the best, and that certainly warrants a sweet surprise.

 Thinking about adopting a family pet?
 Now’s the time!
 Having a dog or cat helps your little ones learn responsibility and compassion, and there are plenty of awesome organizations around New York that would love to connect you with your new furry best friend (and their rescues with a new forever home).
 New York’s shelters have kittens and pups of every shape and size, and they’ll do their best to connect you with a pet that suits your family’s lifestyle.
 Here’s where to look, New Yorkers!